harapi37/harapi37.github.io/how_to/index.md

 }
 ```

-Since these are more of databases without functions, you'll need to get the specific entry or a random entry yourself:
+Since these are more of databases without functions, you'll need to retrieve the specific entry or a random entry yourself:

 To get a _random_ entry you need to implement...